fazilchengapra/PrimePass-B/README.md

 - 📩 **Email Notifications** – Instant booking confirmation emails with **rich HTML templates**.
 - 📱 **Responsive UI** – Optimized and user-friendly design across **desktop and mobile devices**.

+### ⏳ Seat Lock & Unlock Mechanism

+PrimePass ensures fairness with a **seat lock system**:

+- When a booking is initiated (`POST /api/bookings`), selected seats are **locked** with the user's ID and timestamp.
+- If payment is successful within 8 minutes → the booking is **confirmed**.
+- If payment is not completed within 8 minutes → the system **automatically unlocks** the seats, making them available for others in real-time.
+- This process is handled via **Socket.IO events** and background jobs to maintain concurrency without conflicts.

 ### 🛠️ Admin Features

 - 🏢 **Multi-Theater Management** – Add and manage **multiple theaters** with ease.